paulmrest/Async-Inn/README.md

 Employs dependency injection and interfaces to allow for loose coupling between the controllers and the entities being created/read/updated/deleted.

-Partially implements navigation properties and routing.
-In place for Rooms<-->RoomAmenities<-->Amenities.
-Not yet in place for Hotel<-->HotelRoom<-->Room.
-Code is presently broken and won't compile (problem files are HotelRoomRepository.cs, lines 33-39, and HotelRoomsController.cs, lines 36-42).
+Implements navigation properties and routing with the join table RoomAmenities linking Rooms and Amenities, and the join table (with payload) HotelRooms linking Hotels and Rooms.

 ---